 Unfortunately, the two biggest players in the electronic toll system use transponders that are incompatible with each other:

-• E-ZPass works for toll roads in Illinois, Indiana, Ohio, West Virginia, Virginia, Maryland, Delaware, Pennsylvania, New Jersey, New York, Massachusetts, Rhode Island, New Hampshire, and Maine; Kentucky is being added soon.
+• E-ZPass works for toll roads in Illinois, Indiana, Kentucky, Ohio, West Virginia, Virginia, Maryland, Delaware, Pennsylvania, New Jersey, New York, Massachusetts, Rhode Island, New Hampshire, and Maine.

-• SunPass works for toll roads in Florida and Georgia; soon to come are South Carolina, Alabama, and Texas.
+• SunPass works for toll roads in Florida and Georgia.

 Sandwiched in between these two regions, our North Carolina all-electronic toll road system is unique in that it detects both E-ZPass and SunPass transponders.
 Because we travel to states north and south of us, I was thinking that I might have to register our van with each system and install two transponders.